Dominion: Storm Over Gift 3: Development

+Dominion employs a voxel-based graphics engine.

 Soundtrack

 Dominion features an electronic soundtrack by Will Loconto; the tracks vary between dark spacey atmospheres and classic 90s style video-game-themed techno/electro.

+Marketing

+At E3 1996, 7th Level showcased Dominion by having staff pretend to play pre-rendered footage, as the game was too unfinished for live gameplay.
+The showcase neighbored Blizzard Entertainment's large booth for StarCraft, which led Blizzard to reboot their game to increase its visual distinctiveness.
+Blizzard's developers did not learn that 7th Level had presented pre-rendered footage until years after releasing StarCraft, which ultimately outcompeted Dominion by releasing three months earlier in 1998.

 Reception

 The game received mixed reviews according to the review aggregation website GameRankings.
 Next Generation said that the game "should have shipped in a plain white box with 'Realtime Strategy Game' stamped on it."

 The game sold poorly upon release.
 The Dallas Observer reported that "Dominion averaged 7,000 copies per month in the first four months it was on the shelves."
 In the United States, market tracking firm PC Data reported that its sales reached 9,952 units by the end of August 1998, for revenues of $367,600.
 This number rose to 14,000 units by November 30, 1998, which drew a total of $466,600 in revenue.
 GameSpy later declared Ion Storm's handling of the game one of the "25 Dumbest Moments in Gaming", noting that the game likely sold less than 10,000 copies.

 The game was a runner-up for Computer Gaming World's 1998 "Coaster of the Year" award, which ultimately went to Jurassic Park: Trespasser.
 The staff wrote, "Ion Storm's initial release sailed like a lead balloon, complete with overhyped and ineffectual AI, 1995-era graphics, and a back story so bad that it had us wondering why we even briefly stopped playing StarCraft for this."